Dogs No Dogs

 Free parking and access.
 Open daily from 6:00 am to 11:00 pm.
 No bicycles or motorized vehicles allowed.
 Stay on the trail to protect wildlife and yourself.
 Pets are allowed on a leash (6' or shorter).

 A nice loop around the largest wetland in the Lake Michigan watershed!

 There are no restrooms or potable water source.

 The Great Marsh is the largest interdunal wetland in the Lake Michigan watershed.
 It serves as a critical habitat for breeding and migratory birds.
 This popular trail features an overlook of the marsh where you can spot a wide variety of birds ranging from Great Blue Herons to Sandhill Cranes.
 While much of the marsh was drained in the early 1900s for residential and agricultural use, the National Park Service began restoration of this portion in 1998.
-To protect the birdlife, no pets are allowed on this trail.

 The trail may be muddy or slippery.
 Wear adequate footwear.
 The trail length from the south parking lot around the eastern loop, to the observation deck and back to the south parking lot is 1.7 miles.

 A handicap parking spot is provided at the north lot.
 There is a paved road from this lot to the accessible overlook.

 Flocks of coots, mallards, and wood ducks now glide over the wetland's surface.
 Kingfishers, tree swallows, and rusty blackbirds rest during migration.
 Green herons stalk the shoreline while beaver play in the channels.
 The Great Marsh abounds in the diverse animal activity of a healthy wetland ecosystem.
 During the migration periods, the wetland will be frequented by flocks of ducks and geese.
 The wading birds like herons and egrets, and the song birds such as warblers and red-winged black birds are again abundant.